dineshmahtani/AnalyticsChatBot/README.md

 Try asking questions like:

-- "Which dealer has the most visits?"
+- "Which sales rep has the most visits?"
-- "Show me the top 5 dealers by credit card additions"
+- "Show me the top 5 sales reps by credit card additions"
 - "What are the metrics for boutique telus?"
-- "Compare visits and credit card additions for the top dealers"
+- "Compare visits and credit card additions for the top sales reps"

 ## Project Structure